 Raised within a few miles of farmland from each other in Lancaster County, Pennsylvania, their flight began with friendship.
 With miles of music already behind them, Maya de Vitry and Oliver Craven first shared a song in January 2010.
-A snowy Pennsylvania winter welcomed collaboration between the two creative flames— and inspired the collection of seven songs found on the Borderland EP.
-Grounded in the unshakeable groove of bassist Charles Muench, the trio landed their signature sound.
+A snowy Pennsylvania winter welcomed collaboration between the two creative flames— and inspired the collection of seven songs found on their first EP, Borderland.

 The meeting of kindred musical spirits is a fortunate encounter.
 But beyond the luck of blend and the intuition of breath comes the question of a fierce dedication to a collective craft.
 Two years passed, and three tables had been cleared.
 Charles Muench, who contributed upright bass to the Borderland EP, climbed on board as the third voice.
 The trio recorded a full-length album, packed a party of seven instruments into a station wagon, and set out to sing for an endless road of towns.

 Their full-length debut, The Stray Birds, was lauded by radio stations and listeners across the country and named to the Top 10 Folk/Americana Releases of 2012 by NPR.
 Passionate live performances led to appearances on NPR’s Mountain Stage, the Philadelphia Folk Festival, the Kerrville Folk Festival, and the Falcon Ridge Folk Festival.